ClimbSnail/SnailHeater/Software/firmware_demo/lib/lvgl/docs/get-started/nuttx.md

 ### Highlights of NuttX

-- **Small** - Fits and runs in microcontrollers as small as 32KB Flash and 8KB of RAM.
+- **Small** - Fits and runs in microcontrollers as small as 32 kB Flash and 8 kB of RAM.
 - **Compliant** - Strives to be as compatible as possible with POSIX and Linux.
-- **Versatile** - Supports many architectures (ARM, ARM Thumb, AVR, MIPS, OpenRISC, RISC-V 32-bit and 64-bit, RX65N, x86-64, Xtensa, Z80/Z180, etc).
+- **Versatile** - Supports many architectures (ARM, ARM Thumb, AVR, MIPS, OpenRISC, RISC-V 32-bit and 64-bit, RX65N, x86-64, Xtensa, Z80/Z180, etc.).
 - **Modular** - Its modular design allows developers to select only what really matters and use modules to include new features.
 - **Popular** - NuttX is used by many companies around the world.
 Probably you already used a product with NuttX without knowing it was running NuttX.
 - **Predictable** - NuttX is a preemptible Realtime kernel, so you can use it to create predictable applications for realtime control.